Chocolate breads or chocolatines

 ✔120 g warm milk

-Soften the 125g of butter and form a rectangle (1/2 the size of the dough).
+Soften the 125g butter and shape into a rectangle (1/2 the size of the dough).

 Roll out the dough into a long rectangle and make a single turn.
-Fold the right side towards the centre and then the left side.
-Place in the fridge again.
+Fold the right-hand side towards the center and then the left-hand side.
+Place in a cool, film-covered place.

 Shaping the loaves